Houses For Sale In Logandale, Nevada

 Restaurants, stores, and a hotel add to the community, and with Mesquite 30 miles away, larger stores are close by.
 Las Vegas is less than an hour away so it’s a great day jaunt for Las Vegas Valley residents.
 If you see any homes that you like and would like more information, call us for an appointment today.

 Sorry we are experiencing system issues.
 Please try again.

 Are Overton and Logandale, NV Good Places To Live?

-Overton and Logandale are now towns that touch and have united city services.
-Both are known to be friendly communities and a great place to live.
+Overton and Logandale, Nevada are now towns that touch and have united city services.
+Both are known to be friendly communities and great places to live.
 They are in the country by Lake Mead off of I-15, about 45 minutes from Las Vegas.
 According to the Moapa Valley Chamber of Commerce, there are 186 businesses in the Moapa Valley.
-Logandale is also home to the Clark County Fairgrounds.
-The Clark County Fair and Rodeo are held in April every year.

 Before Hoover Dam

 Throughout the 1800s, Morman settlers descended to the area that was Southern Utah to farm the land.
 With three water sources in the valley, the area was quite popular.
 When Utah’s state line changed, many Mormons in these small towns relocated back to Utah.
 One town close to Overton was St. Thomas, which became a ghost town.

 The government bought the St. Thomas ghost town in the 1930s, and St. Thomas went under Lake Mead’s waters for almost 80 years.
 Before St. Thomas was covered, some residents, along with the cemetery, moved to Overton.
 Even though St. Thomas is protected by the National Park Service, historians, and curious tourists like to investigate the ruins.